mharen/mharen.github.io/blog/2012/2012-11-how-buying-or-selling-house-in-single.md

 [Previously](../2012/2012-11-death-by-thousand-paper-cuts-way-we-buy.html) I discussed why I think the real estate transactions are handled is headed for major change:
 <blockquote>

-<strong>The market is craving disruption (Zillow was just the beginning).</strong> It is bloated with a surplus of homes and sellers everywhere are anxious…
+**The market is craving disruption (Zillow was just the beginning).** It is bloated with a surplus of homes and sellers everywhere are anxious…
 </blockquote>

 And,
 <blockquote>

-<strong>…we’re talking about big money.</strong> The cost to sell/buy a house is outrageously expensive by almost any measure and I am (wildly) asserting that there’s a lot of margin in the transaction.
+**…we’re talking about big money.** The cost to sell/buy a house is outrageously expensive by almost any measure and I am (wildly) asserting that there’s a lot of margin in the transaction.
 </blockquote>

 Head [back there](../2012/2012-11-death-by-thousand-paper-cuts-way-we-buy.html) for a bit more explanation if you aren’t convinced the way we do this now is awful.